annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/numbers/counter.md

 # Counter

 You can use the Counter UI Pattern to display numerical information as a notification.
-The Counter UI pattern is frequently used to notify users about new messages or tasks.
+For example, the Counter UI pattern is frequently used to notify users about the number of unread emails, new messages, or tasks they have.

 ![](<images/counter-image-5.png>)

 **How to use the Counter UI Pattern**

+The Character Count UI Pattern usually displays dynamic information.
+In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
+You do this by using an [Action](../../../../../develop/logic/action-web.md).

 1. In Service Studio, in the Toolbox, search for `Counter`.